 - Description - the optional description appears below the title.
 Example uses include internal notes or instructions for posting DNS records.

-- Name server to query - if you have a paid account, then you can optionally specify which name server you wish to query.
+- Name servers to query - if you have a paid account, then you can optionally specify which name server you wish to query.
 DNS Check's recursive name servers are queried by default.

 - Make publicly visible - When this option is on, you can share the DNS record group's URL with anyone whom you wish to give read-only access.
 Here's an example publicly visible DNS record group.
 When this option is off, your DNS record group can only be viewed by logging into your account.

-- Notifications - this controls whether notifications are sent when a DNS record changes state between passing and failing.
+- Notifications - this controls whether to send notifications when a DNS record changes state between passing and failing.
 See our Notification Settings page for more details.

 When you're finished filling out the form, click Save to create the new DNS record group.